 Other Strategies

-Curtailing open burning as been identified as a way to reduce PM emissions.
+Curtailing open burning has been identified as a way to reduce PM emissions.
 The Oakridge City Ordinance prohibits burning within the City limits on days with high concentrations of particulate matter in the month of October and March 1 – June 15.
 All open burning is prohibited between November 1 and February 28 inside the City limits.

 Oregon Department of Forestry (ODF) requires federal land managers to follow strict smoke management instructions and avoid smoke impacts to Oakridge.
 ODF has designated Oakridge as a Special Protection Zone (SPZ).
 During the November 15 through February 15 period, prescribed burning in the SPZ is allowed only when the ODF smoke management meteorologist believes there will be no measurable smoke impacts within the nonattainment area.